winzepz/WeatherPedia/README.md

 ![Screenshot 2](https://github.com/winzepz/WeatherPedia/assets/75492476/84291008-c3e1-4608-964a-c2f422993729)

 ## License
-This project is licensed under the MIT License.
-For details, see the [LICENSE](LICENSE) file.
+WeatherPedia is open-source and released under the [MIT License](https://opensource.org/licenses/MIT).
+You are free to use, modify, and distribute the code in accordance with the terms of the MIT License.

 ## Acknowledgments
 - OpenWeatherMap for providing the weather data.